Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Black Rock has 26 active public transport stops, all serving buses.
-These are covered by five routes that together facilitate 733 weekly passenger trips.
-Transport accessibility is deemed good, with residents usually located 211 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the primary mode of transport at 86%, followed by train at 6% and walking at 4%.
-On average, there are 1.5 vehicles per dwelling, exceeding the regional norm.
+Black Rock has 26 active public transport stops operating within its boundaries.
+These stops serve a mix of bus routes totaling five different lines that collectively facilitate 733 weekly passenger trips.
+The area's transport accessibility is considered good, with residents typically residing an average of 211 meters from the nearest transport stop.
+As a predominantly residential area, most commuters travel outward.
+The car remains the primary mode of transportation for 86% of residents, followed by train at 6%, and walking at 4%.
+On average, there are 1.5 vehicles per dwelling in Black Rock, exceeding the regional average.

-According to the 2021 Census, 48% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 104 trips per day across all routes, translating to approximately 28 weekly trips per individual stop.
+According to the 2021 Census, a significant 48.0% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 104 trips per day, translating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport